- UI Design

 Findings

-While they didn’t want to utilize the USWDS components yet, enhancements could follow in the spirit of it.
-Design garnishes to make the site more modern and apppealing were approved by way of typography, more responsive navigation menus, verification modals, and smooth animation sequences for interactive elements.
+Design garnishes to make the site more modern and appealing were approved by way of typography, more responsive navigation menus, verification modals, and smooth animation sequences for interactive elements.

 Design and Development